We just released ECSY v0.4 and ECSY-THREE v0.1!

 const { world, scene, camera, renderer } = initialize();

-You can find a complete example using all these methods the following glitch:
+You can find a complete example using all these methods in the following glitch:

 Developer tools